 Tiaki Plantations Company has been under the management of MFM (NZ) since 2004 when Tiaki Plantations Company purchased forests from Kiwi Forests Group.
-Tiaki's two largest forests are Tarawera and Matahina to the south of Kawerau, with the balance of the estate comprising a number of smaller blocks in the Bay of Plenty, predominantly east of Rotorua.
+Tiaki Plantations Company's two largest forests are Tarawera and Matahina immediately to the south of Kawerau, with the balance of the estate comprising a number of smaller blocks in the Bay of Plenty, predominantly east of Rotorua.
 With the exception of one joint venture arrangement, the Tiaki forests are forestry rights for one rotation only.
-As the land is harvested, it is returned to the landowners for replanting for the next rotation.
+As the land is harvested, it is returned to the landowners who have various tenure arrangements for the next crop of trees.

 Taumata Plantations Limited's forests were purchased from Carter Holt Harvey Forests in December 2006 and have been under the management of MFM (NZ) since that date.

-Taumata's forests are all located in the North Island, in the Northland, Auckland, Waikato, Bay of Plenty and Horizons regions.
-The forests are made up of freehold, leasehold and forestry rights.
-The largest forest under Taumata's ownership is Kinleith Forest in the Central North Island.
+Taumata's forests are all located in the North Island and include: